Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Evaluation

 \section{Evaluation}

-In this section, we show the detection performance of \SAD{} using the data sets presented in \Cref{exp:all}.
-We chose the area under the ROC curve (AUC) as performance metric, measuring the trade-off between the true and false positive rate.
-The AUC is a commonly used metric in AD \cite{ruff_deep_2018,pang_deep_2019,sperl_activation_2021} as it quantifies the average performance independent of the chosen detection threshold.
+We show our detection performance compared to the baseline methods with the area under the ROC curve (AUC) as metric.
+The AUC is commonly used in AD (e.g. \cite{ruff_deep_2018,pang_deep_2019,sperl_activation_2021}), measuring the trade-off between the true and false positive rate independent of a detection threshold.
 An ideal AD method has an AUC of~1.
+For a complementary view, we also report the average precision (AP).
+We refer to the discussion of Hendrycks \& Gimpel \cite{hendrycks_baseline_2017} about the advantages of these two metrics in the setting of AD.